ForrestChew/live-nft-auction-front-end/README.md

    2. User A bid but did NOT win an NFT.
 User A can then re-claim their bids.

 2. **Front-end** <br>
    Provides an interface to interact with the auction smart contract.
 While the auction is `INACTIVE`, users have the ability list their NFTs in addition to viewing all NFTs that have been listed.
-While the auction is `ACTIVE`, users can bid on individual NFTs, while simultaneously watching a live stream of the auction, hosted by it's maintainers.
+While the auction is `ACTIVE`, users can bid on the individual NFTs, while simultaneously watching a live stream of the auction, hosted by it's maintainers.
 The contents of the live stream are up to the maintainers.

 3. **RTMP and HTTP Servers** <br>
    Allows a live stream from a third party streaming service such as OBS to be picked up by the auction front-end.
 Code for this portion can be found: `live-nft-auction/rtmp-server`.

 4. **Script for Downloading NFT Images** <br>
-   Enables the auction proprietors to download the image of each NFT listing before the next auction cycle begins.
-The image stored at the `image` field within each NFT's metadata is downloaded and saved within the `live-nft-auction/download_live_auction_listing_images/nft_images` directory.
-These images can then be used by the auction propreitors in anyway to enhance the live stream.
+   Enables the auction's proprietors/maintainers to download the image of each NFT that is listed for auction.
+The image found at the `image` field within each NFT's metadata is downloaded and saved within the `live-nft-auction/download_live_auction_listing_images/nft_images` directory.
+If they so choose, the downloaded images can then be used by the auction's propreitors to enhance their live stream.

 ## Project Requirements